sbonardt/makeitso-drupal/README.md

 makeitso
 ========

-Make it so - Drupal 7 startup theme
+Make it so - Drupal 7 startup theme.
 Work in progress!
 Not ready for usage yet!